 Bridge loans compare to hard money loans but have relatively lower rates and longer terms of up to three years.
 One can utilize bridge loans to aid in selling a property within the duration of the bridge loan or commencing construction.
 In addition, bridge loans can help borrowers improve their credit scores during the loan timeframe.

 People with an existing property are prequalified for equity loans as the property enhances immediate access to cash funds.
 These loans have a wide variety of term options, and the lender gives out the loans in a lump sum amount.
 Equity loans can be used to purchase new investment property or finance business-related projects.

 They are long-term financing loans that are backed up by the Small Business Administration.
-SBA loans are best for the multifamily property as they have low-interest rates and higher maximum qualification amounts.
-Rather than purchasing property, SBA loans can be used as working capital, purchasing machinery, debt restructuring, among others.
+SBA loans are best for multifamily properties as they have low-interest rates and higher maximum qualification amounts.
+Rather than purchasing property, SBA loans can be used as working capital, purchasing machinery, and debt restructuring, among others.